Atri-Labs/atrilabs-engine/CONTRIBUTING.md

    git remote add upstream https://github.com/Atri-Labs/atrilabs-engine.git
    ```

 2. The initial installation of `node_modules` and building all packages is a bit tricky and will be simplified once we migrate from `lerna` to `turborepo` soon.
+You might have to install lerna by running `npm i -g lerna` in a shell.
+Similary, you might have to install yarn by running `npm i -g yarn` in a shell.

    ```
    # install node_modules